Instructions for Taking Breastmilk on the Road

 Milk Stork is a business that specializes in transporting breast milk.
 They will send you shipping containers to stock up and send off.
 They take care of everything, and all you have to do is schedule the delivery of empty boxes and then drop off your filled boxes to be shipped overnight.
 Find out EVERYTHING about it right HERE

-Read this incredible piece written by the Military Working Mom about surviving long-term separations.
+If you're a military mom or have ever experienced a long deployment, you need to read this incredible piece written by the Military Working Mom.
 Packaging milk correctly is covered, as well as how to comply with international laws.
 Look at it RIGHT HERE!

 It's easy to feel lost amidst the maze of rules and regulations surrounding flying while breastfeeding a baby.
 But I'll do my best to simplify the process of flying with breastmilk by outlining the fundamentals involved.
 Please note that the majority of this guide is geared toward domestic U.S. air travel with breast milk.